 Juker should know.
 He opened the Del Sol Cafe and Market back in 1994, when dining options were limited.
 In 2005, he reopened the doors to a more fully realized restaurant, Del Sol Cantina and Grille, which serves up Latin cuisine with a bistro flair that features favorites such as the Vera Cruz—pan-seared cod in a Latin tomato sauce with capers, onions and green olives—and other craft tacos and specialties.
 Handcrafted cocktails and local brews are also on the menu.

-In fact, just up the road you’ll find Greenbrier Valley Brewing Company, which recently had their Mothman IPA (a nod to a West Virginia mythical figure) named as one of the “Top 101 Beers in the US” by Men’s Journal.
-David Kucera, a managing partner, says that finding the right brewmaster in Brian Reymiller has made all the difference.
+In fact, just up the road you’ll find Greenbrier Valley Brewing Company's state-of-the-art brewing facility.
+Inspired by West Virginia legends and mythical creatures, each handcrafted brew has been meticulously concocted to highlight flavors profiles that appeal to different tastes.
+Bill Heckel, president and owner, has taken the company to the next level with a passionate team of craft beer professionals.

-The newest arrival to the craft spirit scene is Hawk Knob Cider & Mead, founded by partners Josh Bennet and Will Lewis.
+The newest arrival to the Greenbrier Valley's craft spirit scene is Hawk Knob Cider & Mead, founded by partners Josh Bennet and Will Lewis.
 Bennett, in his trademark cowboy hat, says that the company tries to source most everything from West Virginia.
 Their Appalachian Classic Hard Cider is born of a blend of 100% Greenbrier Valley-grown apples, composed of more than 14 varieties.
 The full-bodied flavor has a bright finish and drinks more like a fine wine than your standard store-bought ciders.
 In fact, just like the aforementioned brews, many local chefs are having a lot of fun pairing the ciders, which also include an elderberry-infused version and a wild-fermented hard cider.

 Toward the east end of Washington Street in downtown Lewisburg, you’ll find The Livery Tavern, an upscale eatery with a warm and inviting interior of exposed reclaimed beams, a handcrafted black walnut bar, solid oak plank floors and private booths.
 John Hirt, The Livery’s owner says the area’s culinary history led him to develop a menu that paid homage to the rich agricultural heritage of the Greenbrier Valley.

 — John Hirt, The Livery Tavern